Limitations and Risks

 • Training GPT-3: ~1,300 MWh (equivalent to ~130 US homes for a year)

-• Inference (using the model): Much less per query, but at scale it adds up
+• Inference (using the model): much less per query, but the totals add up across billions of requests

 • Data centers have large carbon footprints